 While in the daytime the dogs are placid, sleeping on the concrete in the warm sun – one we saw was using the kerb as a pillow – at night, you can hear them barking and howling as they fight over their territory.
 What’s really cute is that the local people build little houses for these street dogs and make jackets to keep them warm in the winter.

-Travelling to the Atacama desert
+How to travel to the Atacama desert

 The next port of call on our Chile backpacking two-week itinerary was San Pedro de Atacama, a town at the entrance of the Atacama desert.
 It’s a 24 hour bus ride to San Pedro from Santiago, which cost us around $100 for a return ticket.
 Internal flights are available from Santiago to the nearby Calama, which only takes two hours, followed by a bus journey of just over an hour to San Pedro.
 If you book in advance and it’s low season, you can get flights for as little at $40 return, but at the time we travelled the 24 hour bus ticket was considerably cheaper than flying.